Stakes high for Iraq as Mosul offensive looms

 There are also plenty of questions about the forces ranged against ISIS in Mosul.
 The offensive will be led by the Iraqi Security Forces.
 Some, such as the Golden Division, have had plenty of battle experience -- in Fallujah, Ramadi and elsewhere.
 But some contingents have only just finished training.
 Their relationship with the Peshmerga is untested.

-Iraqi Prime Minister Haider al-Abadi and KRG President Masoud Barzani have agreed that only the ISF and Peshmerga will take part in the operation, but a variety of other militia also want to be involved.
+Prime Minister al-Abadi and KRG President Masoud Barzani have agreed that only the ISF and Peshmerga will take part in the operation, but a variety of other militia also want to be involved.

 They include Yazidi, Turkmen and Christian battalions trained and armed since the fall of Mosul, as well as a contingent of former Mosul military and police trained by Turkey and under the command of the city's former governor, Atheel al Nujaifi.

+"We will raise the Iraqi flag in the center of the city of Mosul as we have raised it in Qayyara and Shirqat, and before it in Baiji, Tikrit, Ramadi, and Falluja and many other towns and villages that have been returned to the people of Iraq," al-Abadi said in his radio address.

-The Turkish trainers -- and heavy artillery -- remain on Mount Bashiqa some 15 kilometers (9 miles) north-east of Mosul.
+The Turkish trainers -- and heavy artillery -- remain on Mount Bashiqa some 15 kilometers (9 miles) northeast of Mosul.
 CNN has witnessed Turkish guns opening up against ISIS positions on the plains below.

 The Iraqi government has told Turkey its presence is unwelcome, but President Recep Tayyip Erdogan told the Turkish parliament on Saturday: "We will play a role in the Mosul liberation operation and no-one can prevent us from participating."

-But the powerful Shia militia, known as the Hashd al Shabi, are not expected to have a direct role in the offensive to take Mosul, an overwhelmingly Sunni city.
+But the powerful Shia militia, known as the Hashd al Shabi, is not expected to have a direct role in the offensive to take Mosul, an overwhelmingly Sunni city.
 Human rights groups have accused the Hashd of widespread abuses during assaults on other largely Sunni areas.

 Civilian exodus?